YouTuber Brooke Houts Is Being Investigated After Posting Video That Appears To Show Her Hitting Her Pet Dog

 “LAPD is aware of this incident.
 Animal Cruelty is looking into this, and there is an open investigation.”

-In a statement, Houts claimed that she was not abusing her dog, but instead “playing up her mood” in the unedited footage.
+In a statement, Houts claimed that she was not abusing her dog, but instead “playing up my mood” in the unedited footage.

 “I want to clarify that I am NOT a dog abuser or animal abuser in any way, shape or form.
 Anyone who has witnessed or heard true animal abuse will be able to clearly see that,” she said.